lambdastack/lambdastack/docs/home/howto/CLUSTER.md

 3. A set of SSH keys you provide.
 4. A provisioning machine that:
     - Has access to the SSH keys
-    - Has LScli running.
+    - Has LambdaStack running.
       *Note.
-To run LScli check the [Prerequisites](./PREREQUISITES.md)*
+To run LambdaStack check the [Prerequisites](./PREREQUISITES.md)*

 To set up the cluster do the following steps from the provisioning machine:

 1. First generate a minimal data yaml file:

     ```shell
-    lscli init -p aws/azure -n newcluster
+    lambdastack init -p aws/azure -n newcluster
     ```

-    The `provider` flag should be either `aws` or `azure` and will tell LScli to create a data config which contains the specifics for that cloud provider.
+    The `provider` flag should be either `aws` or `azure` and will tell LambdaStack to create a data config which contains the specifics for that cloud provider.
 If you want full control you can add the `--full` flag which will give you a config with all parts of a cluster that can be configured.

 2. Open the configuration file and set up the `admin_user` data: